Country-specific travel advice

 - Latest update:

-- Latest update: Safety and security section (Political situation) – a planned referendum in the Republika Srpska entity on 25 September 2016 and local elections due across Bosnia and Herzegovina on 2 October have heightened political tensions and the possibility of protests at short notice; keep up to date with developments, be vigilant, and avoid all protests
+- Latest update: Safety and security section (Political situation) - removal of advice on heightened political tensions resulting from the referendum in the Republika Srpska entity on 25 september 2016 and local elections in Bosnia and Herzegovina on 2 October

 Around 9,000 British nationals visit Bosnia and Herzegovina every year.
 Most visits are trouble-free.

 The European Health Insurance Card (EHIC) does not cover Bosnia and Herzegovina.
 Take out comprehensive travel and medical insurance, including cover for evacuation by air ambulance, before you travel.

 If you are travelling by road, check local information before setting off.